joseywallace/joseywallace.github.io/about.md

 ## Engineer
 <div class="box">
   <p>
 I currently work at Intel, as a Senior Process Engineer, pushing the limits of the electron beam lithography processes used to create photomask.
-This work requires a 'full-stack' data science approach as follows:
+This work requires a data science approach as follows:
       <!-- Lists -->
 		<ol>
 			<li>Identify parameters of interest and implement equipment to monitor </li>